Meet Jim Harris

 Little did I know though, many were praying for me.
 God answered those prayers through a man who came into Tarrant County Jail in Ft.
 Worth, TX named Roger.
 Roger was doing a “religious service” in the pod where I was housed.
 I had seen him there before and something about him drew me to him.
 He kept talking about how the Lord loved me and that He would forgive me if only I would accept Jesus as my Savior.
 Well, nothing else I had tried up to that point had worked, so I asked another inmate to pray with me when Roger asked us if we wanted to be “saved”.

-Something incredible happened in that moment.
+Something incredible happened at that moment.
 I will remember it forever.
 When I asked the Lord Jesus into my heart, admitting that I was a sinner and needed a Savior; it felt as if my entire body was encompassed in what can only be described as heat.
-It literally felt like my body was blushing from the bottom of my feet to the tip of nose!
+It literally felt like my body was blushing from the bottom of my feet to the tip of my nose!
 In that moment, God delivered me from drug addiction.
 I became a new creation and He changed me.
 Since that day in jail, Christmas season 1995, I have never had a craving for a drug again.

 Prison in Texas was no vacation, but God was with me for the time.
 It went by without any of my fears being realized and it turned into a period in my life that I look back on and see where the Lord used it to send me to school.
 Not school in the traditional sense, but every time a chaplain had a service, I was there.
 He even used me to witness to a friend while I was incarcerated who later came to know Jesus.
 This friend wrote to me after I was out to tell me about it.
 That letter was used to “call” me into the ministry that is now growing in amazing ways.